Link to: SMART Infrastructure Goals

 Application to Infrastructure Decisions

-This part of the framework discusses how the SMART principles for infrastructure development and the 8 health and equity considerations can be applied across the transportation infrastructure life-cycle.
-For this, we defined the 7 “functional areas” of policy and planning, project development, material selection, construction, operations, maintenance, and end-of-life.
+This part of the Health Equity Framework discusses how the SMART principles for infrastructure development and the 8 objectives can be applied across the transportation infrastructure life cycle.
+For this, we defined the following 7 “functional areas”:

-- policy and planning
+- Policy and planning

-- project development
+- Project development

-- material selection
+- Material selection

-- construction
+- Construction

-- operations
+- Operations

-- maintenance
+- Maintenance

-- end-of-life
+- End-of-life

-- articulate the issues at hand,
+- Articulate the issues at hand,

-- document the current state of practice,
+- Document the current state of practice,

-- inform practitioners and stakeholders, and
+- Inform practitioners and stakeholders, and

-- steer a future research agenda at the intersection of transportation infrastructure and health.
+- Steer a future research agenda at the intersection of transportation infrastructure and health.

 For further information on this initiative and how you can be involved, contact Joe Zietsman, Tara Ramani, or Ben Ettelman.